LiFi: The path to a new way of communication

 The LI-FI circuit is used consists of mainly three sub-assemblies

-- RF Driver – RF Driver is used to controlling or handling the circuit for digital and analog lighting controls.
+- RF Driver – RF Driver is used for controlling or handling the circuit for digital and analog lighting controls.

-- Emitter – Emitter device is used to emit or generate charged particles.
+- Emitter – An emitter device is used to emit or generate charged particles.

 - Power Supply: Power Supply is an electrical device used to supply electrical power to an electrical load for operation.

-- In some cases, we need to alter or modify the rate of transmission which the lED bulb flash depends upon the information we want to encode.
+- In some cases, we need to alter or modify the rate of transmission in which the lED bulb flash depending upon the information we want to encode.

 Advantages of LiFi :

 - Every User wants the communication and data transfer should be fast, so LIFI does this for us; its main advantage is the Speed of Transmission.
-LIFI is 10000 times or even faster than the Spectrum used by RADIO waves in WIFI communication or data transfer.
+LIFEIrDA-compliant standard-compliant is 10000 times or even faster than the Spectrum used by RADIO waves in WIFI communication or data transfer.

 - The structure of LIFI is not very complex as WIFI, as Lightboxes are already present in LIFI, so the design is already available and pre-installed.

 - As the Speed is high, indirectly data transfer rate increases.
 So the data transfer rate of LIFI is approximately 10 Gbps or sometimes more.